NatKendall/Exception-and-Writing-to-File/README.md

 Once those methods were created, I then had to write to a file named Gradesout.txt to show the average and standard deviation I also had to print all the above
 I learned how to use exception handling by throwing an exception and catching errors to then be solved.

--Recieved a score of 100% from Data Structure Professor
+--Recieved a score of 100% from Data Structure Professor